microsoft/BotFramework-Composer/docs/archived docs/how-to-define-triggers.md

 This definition means that the **Greeting** intent trigger will only fire when the confidence score returned by LUIS is equal to or greater than 0.8.

-### Regular Expression recognizer
+### Regular expressions recognizer

 A [regular expression](https://regexr.com/) is a special text string for describing a search pattern that can be used to match simple or sophisticated patterns in a string.
 Composer exposes the ability to define intents using regular expressions and also allows regular expressions to extract simple entity values.
-While LUIS offers the flexibility of a more fully featured language understanding technology, the [regular expression recognizer](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md#regex-recognizer) works well when you need to match a narrow set of highly structured commands or keywords.
+While LUIS offers the flexibility of a more fully featured language understanding technology, the [regular expressions recognizer](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md#regex-recognizer) works well when you need to match a narrow set of highly structured commands or keywords.

 In the example below, a similar book-flight intent is defined.
 However, this will _only_ match the very narrow pattern "book flight to [somewhere]", whereas the LUIS recognizer will be able to match a much wider variety of messages.

-Follow the steps to define **Intent recognized** trigger with [Regular Expression](https://regexr.com/) recognizer:
+Follow the steps to define **Intent recognized** trigger with [regular expressions](https://regexr.com/) recognizer:

-1. In the properties panel of your selected dialog, choose **Regular Expression** as recognizer type for your dialog.
+1. In the properties panel of your selected dialog, choose **Regular expressions recognizer** as recognizer type for your dialog.

    ![regex recognizer](./media/events-triggers/regex-recognizer.png)